eahussein/galaxy-cluster/README.md

 ## Hackathon Task
-From the proposed pipeline (tutorial), investigate new ways to classify the morphology of galaxies using machine learning
+After finishing the tutorials, try to get a totally new data set and try some of the tools we learned from the past few tutorials.
+You can explore data in any subject area, as long as it's image data.
+The data doesn't have to be labelled, as we already taught you how to do unsupervised learning (clustering).
+It also has to have fewer than 10,000 images for the pipeline to run in a reasonable amount of time.
+Please approach an instructor if you need some advice.

 ## Prerequisites

-All the libraries/dependencies necessary to run the tutorials are listed in the [requirements.txt](https://github.com/Hack4Dev/galaxy-cluster/blob/main/requirements.txt) file.
+All the libraries/dependencies necessary to run the tutorials are listed in the [requirements.txt](https://github.com/Hack4Dev/galaxy_CV/blob/main/requirements.txt) file.

-## Installation
+### Installation

-All the required libraries can be installed using pip and the [requirements.txt](https://github.com/Hack4Dev/galaxy-cluster/blob/main/requirements.txt) file in the repo:

 ```bash
 > pip install -r requirements.txt